sodadata/docs/soda-agent/deploy-aws.md

 ```shell
 kubectl create namespace soda-agent
 ```
-4. Create a namespace and a Fargate profile for EKS Fargate serverless deployment in the namespace you just created. <br />
+4. Create a namespace and a Fargate profile for EKS Fargate serverless deployment. <br />
 When you deploy a Soda Agent on EKS Fargate, AWS matches the Fargate Profile using annotation labels in the Soda Agent Helm chart.
 Without the profile, the Helm chart cannot successfully deploy. <br />
 Refer to [Troubleshoot deployment](#troubleshoot-deployment) below if you encounter errors.
 ```shell